duncdrum/DexCharts/README.md

 ### Scatter Plot

+Is it one word or two?
+This is a mystery which has troubled engineers throughout time.
+Either way, scatterplots are a very useful way to quickly understand a numeric or even ordinal distributions.

 | Option                     | Default  | Description |
 | -------------------------- |:---------| -----:|
 | parent                     |          | The path to this component's parent element.
 Ex: #BarChartParent |